j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 ```

 In this implementation, we use a depth first search to find the reversed topological order.
-Now, we can do a gradient calculation on a deeper and more complex computation graph as follows:
+Now, with the `backwards` method implemented, we can do a gradient calculation on deeper and more complex computational graphs as follows:

 ```python
 x_1 = Value(1)